LukeTatarsky/PasswordVault/README.md

 # **PasswordVault — Secure Password Manager CLI**

 **PasswordVault** is an offline, cryptographically secure password manager written in Python.

-It is designed with memory safety in mind, single-entry decryption, and automatic clipboard wiping.

-The application operates entirely offline by default and stores all secrets in a single encrypted vault file.
+It operates offline by default and stores all data in a single encrypted vault file.

-An optional **TPM-backed protection mode** is available for users who want hardware-bound security.
+It was built as a personal tool to organize account information, improve password strength, and store data safely on a local machine without relying on any cloud service.

 ---
 ## **Features**